davidvonthenen/genai-agent-workshop/README.md

 ## Resources

+You can find the presentation slides [here](https://docs.google.com/presentation/d/1kMBcdQPIhF-PpyDUsqLcenLGbvqOi0FsSNXYtnZqtb4/edit?usp=sharing).
 Explore these additional resources to enhance your understanding of the GenAI Platform:

 Official Documentation: